fernandoperezc/Advanced-Topics-in-Machine-Learning-and-Data-Science/index.md

   - Variational Inference with Normalizing Flows by Guangda Ji.
 [Slides](Ji.pdf)
 - April 13th:
   - Moser Flow: Divergence-based Generative Modeling on Manifolds by Pascal Mignon.
 [Slides](Mignon.pdf)
   - Learning and Generalization in Overparameterized Normalizing Flows by Yunshu Ouyang.
+[Slides](Ouyang.pdf)
 - April 20th (Easter): No lecture
 - April 27th:
   - Causality for Machine Learning by Shanglun Feng.
+[Slides](Feng.pdf)
   - Invariance, Causality and Robustness by Nora Schneider.
 - May 4th:
   - Benchmarking and survey of explanation methods for black box models by Andri Simeon.